safiullahsarhandi/laravel-repository/README.md

 `composer require safiullahsarhandi/laravel-repository`

+after installing this package you need to register provider `LaravelRepository\Providers\RepositoryServiceProvider::class,` in your project's `config/app.php`

 ## publish assets
 1. `php artisan vendor:publish --tag=repository-config`
 this command will create `repository.php` configuration file in `config` directory which will store information like this this.